chrplr/PCBS/README.md

 * See http://docs.expyriment.org/old/0.9.0/Examples.html

+* See https://www.github.com/chrplr/audiovis : a general audio visual stimulus presentation script using expyriment

 * Fork https://github.com/expyriment/expyriment-stash and contribute by adding new scripts!

 # Data Manipulation and Analysis

+# Zipf law

+Download some text files from the web (for example http://www.umich.edu/~umfandsf/other/ebooks/alice30.txt), compute the frequencies of occurrences of words in this text (i.e., how many times each words appears) and plot the distribution of these frequencies, create the Zipf plot showing, on the y axis, the log of the frequency and on the x axis the word rank (sorting words from the most frequent to the least frequent).

 # google ngrams